 When dealing with investments, it's essential to understand the different asset classes and which investments fall into each.
 An asset class is a collection of investments that share similarities—including how they behave in the marketplace, the purchasing process, and how the government regulates them.
 Historically, there have been three primary asset classes, but today financial professionals generally agree that there are four broad classes of assets:

 - Equities (stocks)

 - Fixed-income and debt (bonds)

-- Money market or cash equivalents
+- Money market and cash equivalents

-- Real estate or other tangible assets
+- Real estate and tangible assets

-If you're particularly risk-adverse, you might want to diversify even more or make sure you're further diversified within each class, allowing for minor differences within that class.
+If you're particularly risk-averse, you might want to diversify even more or make sure you're further diversified within each class, allowing for minor differences within that class.
 If you have nerves of steel and you're lucky enough to have money to burn, you might not want to rely on diversification quite as much but ride the trends of the market instead.